Vera Files: Founding and early work

 Interested in investigative and in-depth reporting, the founding journalists of Vera Files felt that accepting advertisements, which was the usual way Philippine media organizations earned their income, would result in a conflict of interest.
-Initially, they pooled their own money to pay for the new outfit’s registration with the Philippines’ Securities and Exchange Commission, and then operated without a headquarters, meeting in restaurants and coffeeshops instead.
+Initially, they pooled their own money to pay for the new outfit's registration with the Philippines’ Securities and Exchange Commission, and then operated without a headquarters, meeting in restaurants and coffeeshops instead.
 Eventually, they decided to start looking for grants which fund press organizations.

-Vera Files’ early projects multiyear project on reporting on Persons with Disabilities, sponsored by The Asia Foundation with additional support from the Australian Embassy to the Philippines; American news organization Internews funded reporting to promote Environmental Protection Reporters Without Borders later took Vera Files on as its Philippine partner for a media ownership project which sought to determine who were the owners of media in various countries.
+Vera Files' early projects multiyear project on reporting on Persons with Disabilities, sponsored by The Asia Foundation with additional support from the Australian Embassy to the Philippines; American news organization Internews funded reporting to promote Environmental Protection Reporters Without Borders later took Vera Files on as its Philippine partner for a media ownership project which sought to determine who were the owners of media in various countries.
 The British Embassy in Manila also released a grant for VeraFiles to conduct training on Investigative Journalism for Philippine Non-Government Organizations.

 An investigative report on the links between poverty and corruption by Diosa Labiste, Luz Rimban, and Chua for Vera Files was co-winner of the 20th Jaime V. Ongpin Awards for Excellence in Journalism in 2009.
 Labiste was also awarded the Marshall McLuhan Fellowship by the Canadian Embassy.

-2011 saw the death of VeraFiles founder Chit Estella in a traffic accident in Quezon City near the University of the Philippines Diliman where she taught.
+In 2011, VeraFiles founder Chit Estella was killed in a traffic accident in Quezon City near the University of the Philippines Diliman where she was teaching.
 The incident led Vera Files to take on a road safety promotion project, which was partly funded by the World Health Organization.

 Fact-checking project

 Vera Files co-founder Chua began the Vera Files' fact-checking project during the national elections in 2016.
 It started as a project by her students at the University of the Philippines College of Mass Communications, where Chua teaches as an associate professor.
 The articles were then published on the Vera Files website under the "Is That So?" section.

-In 2020, Chua was given the Gawad Tsanselor para sa Natatanging Guro by the University of the Philippines Diliman for excellence in teaching, research and public service.
+In 2020, Chua was given the Gawad Tsanselor para sa Natatanging Guro by the University of the Philippines Diliman for excellence in teaching, research, and public service.